CyVerse-learning-materials/astrocontainers_workshop_2018/getting_started/main.rst

 ============================

 All attendees, speakers, sponsors and volunteers at our workshop are required to follow this code of conduct.
-Organisers will enforce this code throughout the event.
+Organizers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everyone.